javajon/katacoda-solver/README.md

 ## Running Solver

-As an author, the recommended way to install Solver into your O'Reilly Challenge is covered in the documentation at [Challenges Solver Utility(https://www.katacoda.community/challenges/challenges-solver.html).
+As an author, the recommended way to install _Solver_ into your O'Reilly Challenge is covered in the documentation at [Challenges Solver Utility(https://www.katacoda.community/challenges/challenges-solver.html).

-If you are a developer or tester of the Solver utility below are some techniques to run it locally or copy it to a Challenge without the GitOps process.
+If you are a developer or tester of the _Solver_ utility below are some techniques to run it locally or copy it to a Challenge without the GitOps process.

-You can run Solver from Linux shells, but without the context of an O'Reilly Challenge, it is like watching Fred Flintstone drive a car with his feet with no engine.
+You can run `solver` from Linux shells, but without the context of an O'Reilly Challenge, it is like watching Fred Flintstone drive a car with his feet with no engine.
 You're not fooling anyone, Fred.

 ### Run Locally via _über-jar_